 Baby Registered Mulefoot Hogs piglets for sale!
 Reserve yours today!!
 We also have a few Mulefoot crosses available for feeder pigs.
 Reg.
-Mulefoot gilts $250, Mulefoot Feeder pigs $100.
-Reserve yours early for special pricing.
+Mulefoot gilts $200-400, Mulefoot Feeder pigs $100.
+Grow out your own pork today!
 The Mulefoot is the rarest of the swine breeds.

 The Mulefoot Hog is a native breed to America and is considered a Heritage Breed.
 Its currently still on the "critical" watch list, but with its recent popularity the numbers of registered stock are steadily increasing.
 The mulefoot hog has historically been known to have the best tasting hams of all the pig/hog breeds.
 All of our hogs are registered with the American Mulefoot Hog Association and Registry.
 The best way to help save a breed of animal is to create a market for it, thus we are hoping to be able to raise and offer mulefoot hams and other pork products to the community.
 Raising animals in a loving environment on grass in an open pasture, free of hormones, chemicals and other "by products" in a total natural organic way is our goal.
 It all starts with knowing where your food comes from and appreciating the "field to plate" concept.
 Enjoy!